rayalan/binary-adages/content/pages/profile-experience-showcase.md

 # Spotlight: Billing System Overhaul

-__The problem__: My company was using a custom in-house billing [NOUN] that had grown up around the existing business model and was deeply intertwined with current business practices.
+__The problem__: My company was using a custom in-house billing solution that had grown up around the existing business model and was deeply intertwined with current business practices.
 While the system was good at what it did, it was brittle:

 * Testing changes prior to production was effectively impossible -- and changes hit all customers simultaneously.
 * Common software-as-a-service operations such as custom pricing or discounts were difficult at best.